Is Prague a Dangerous City?

 1.2 Scams

-Prague, like any city, has its share of scams targeting tourists.
-Be cautious of individuals offering unsolicited help or engaging in distracting activities, as they may be attempting to steal from you.
-Be wary of changing money with unauthorized street vendors and always use official currency exchange offices or ATMs.
+Prague, like any other city has its share of scams for tourists.
+Be wary of individuals offering uninvited aid to you or performing diverting actions with the objective that they may endeavor burglary from you.
+While beating the airport money exchange can be tempting, beware of exchanging money with unofficial street vendors and only using genuine currency exchange offices or ATMs.

 2. Nighttime Safety